-Chilier is an independent, intelligent, and energetic dog which does well with everyone but proper socialization is needed to avoid any behavior issues.
-Although they are not hypoallergenic, their low shedding coat makes them an ideal breed for many.
+Chilier is an independent, intelligent, and energetic dog that does well with everyone but proper socialization is needed from an early age to avoid any behavioral issues.
+Although they are not hypoallergenic, their coat sheds less as compared to many other breeds.
 Their temperament is excellent and they can be a first-class choice for new dog owners too.

 Chilier Parent Breeds Quick Summary: